top of page

 Headshot.jpeg

 Welcome!
-I am a Postdoctoral Fellow in the Belfer Center for Science and International Affairs at Harvard University and a Postdoctoral Fellow in Global Shifts: Climate Change, Migration, and Urbanization at Perry World House at the University of Pennsylvania.
+I am currently a Postdoctoral Fellow at Perry World House at the University of Pennsylvania.
 I received my PhD in Political Science from the University of Notre Dame.

-My research examines the politics of global environmental crises with a particular focus on the distributional consequences of climate change.
-I investigate the political origins of environmental displacement, how environmental shocks shape the dynamics of political violence through channels such as migration, and how environmental cooperation is achieved in the context of volatility and fragility.
-Another facet of my work examines the relationship between territorial politics and political violence, with a particular focus on the causes and consequences of state violence against civilians.
-My projects leverage mixed methods for evidentiary rigor, including advanced econometric and climatological statistical techniques.
-I am particularly interested in developing original cross-national datasets (such as the Territorial Autonomy Dataset and Environmental Displacement Dataset) that open new avenues for analyzing urgent global challenges.
+My research addresses intersecting themes of political violence, territorial regimes, and environmental politics.
+My book project, Politics after Autonomy: Repression, Rebellion, and Revision, examines the downstream consequences of regional self-governance as they relate to political violence, with a particular focus on state violence against civilians.
+Another facet of my work investigates the political origins of environmental displacement, how environmental shocks shape the dynamics of political conflict, and how environmental cooperation is achieved in the context of volatility and fragility.
+I am particularly interested in developing original cross-national datasets (such as the Environmental Displacement Dataset and the Territorial Autonomy Dataset) that open new avenues for analyzing urgent global challenges.

 Contactachesler@upenn.edu